General Surgery procedures

 What are haemorrhoids?

-An enema is usually given an hour or so before the operation to clear the lower part of the bowel.
-The operation is performed under a general anaesthetic.
-During the operation the haemorrhoids and tags are removed using an electrical cutting device called a diathermy.
-Usually the wounds are left open, but sutures are sometimes used to close larger wounds.
+You will usually be given an enema about an hour before the operation to clear the lower part of your bowel.
+The operation is performed under general anaesthetic.
+During the procedure, the haemorrhoids and tags are removed using an electrical cutting device (diathermy).
+Usually, the wounds are left open, but sutures are sometimes used to close larger wounds.
 The operation takes around 45 minutes to complete.

 What are the potential risks and complications?

-• Stenosis; narrowing of the back passage as a result of surgical scarring
+• Stenosis: Narrowing of the back passage due to surgical scarring.

 GWS Face